sowmikumar806/Water-Level-Monitoring/README.md

 # Water-Level-Monitoring
-This project is to check the water level in tank and notify user to switch off light.I implemented this in my home
+This project is to check the water level in tank and notify user to switch off Motor.I iImplemented this project in my home.